- What is the difference between a squatter and a trespasser?

 - Can police remove squatters?

-- Can you kill a squatter?
+- Can I change the locks on a squatter?

 What is the difference between a squatter and a trespasser?